JayeshAgrawal/jayeshagrawal.github.io/_tabs/about.md

 icon: fas fa-info
 order: 4
 ---
-### Jayesh Agrawal
+## Jayesh Agrawal
-## Full Stack Developer with 6 years of experience.
+### Full Stack Developer with 6 years of experience.
-I Worked on major projects for the private industry, and also want to contribute in open source projects, with expertise in web development.
+I worked on major projects for the private industry, and also want to contribute in open source projects, with expertise in web development.

 Mostly I am writing article on Microsoft Technology stack and Web Technology as well.